devs-in-tech/DIT-blogs/cli7lxe4i000709mmd6e60yom.md

 # Installation

 As I said early we can't install the NPM package separately.
-We can able to get that by installing a node.js.
+We can able to get that by installing node.js.

 By using the CLI command we can even make a simple check should the package manager is installed successfully or not we can cross check the version of the NPM exists.